 If you typically only see a doctor a few times a year then Plan N could be a great fit.
 You still get the same comprehensive coverage in hospital as you do with plans F and G.

 Keep Reading: Medicare Plan G vs Plan N

 Companies That Offer Plan G

-In most states, there are between 25-45 companies offering Plan G, each at a different price.
-Remember, the benefits on Plan G are “standardized” meaning that there is absolutely no difference in benefits from one carrier to the next for the same plan G. See our Company Review page here, for reviews on all the top insurance companies.
+In most states, there are between 25-45 companies offering this plan, each at a different price.
+Remember, the benefits on this plan “standardized” meaning that there is absolutely no difference in benefits from one carrier to the next for the same plan.
+See our Company Review page here, for reviews on all the top insurance companies.

 Getting a Quote and Comparing Rates

 With all the different companies offering the same plan at different rates, it is important to compare quotes before you make a decision.
 At Bluewaveinsurance.com we have made this process very simple.
 Most websites require you to speak with a sales agent in order to get quotes.
 We understand many folks want to do their own research before speaking to an agent.
 For this reason, we have implemented the ability to compare live, accurate quotes from the top insurance companies.

 Why do companies charge different prices for the plan?

 My answer to this question is quite simple: the insurance companies cannot compete over benefits; the only thing they can compete with each other for is the price.
 This results in the carriers charging different amounts for the same plan.
 In most states, the range in premiums between the companies can be quite substantial, usually a few hundred dollars per month from the lowest price Plan G to the highest.
 In some cases, some insurance companies no longer wish to bring on new clients and therefore are charging much more per month than other carriers.